Alexanthos/publication-date-extractor/README.md

   --gold-labels <column_name_of_gold_lables>
 ~~~

 The predicted dates will be returned in a new column in the passed dataframe.
+If the gold label flag is passed, the script also performs evaluation and returns accuracy for perfect matches, for matches in month and year and for year matches.